nykang17/grow-a-gatchi/README.md

 You can start developing by editing files inside the `app` directory.
 The project uses [file-based routing](https://docs.expo.dev/router/introduction), so new routes are just new files.

+The source code run on our Raspberry Pi 5 is located at https://github.com/Gafrindle/grow-garden-hardware

 ---

 ## 🚀 Quick Start